 Indigenous Health Services, including Culture Saves Lives addresses cultural and spiritual care by reconnecting or helping people to connect for the first time to traditional, spiritual and cultural practices of wellness.

-Operating under the motto “Nothing about us, without us,” the program serves approximately 80 to 100 people a week through weekly talking circles, monthly sweat lodge ceremonies, drum making, weekly drumming and singing circles, carving and other community and on-reserve events and gatherings.
+The program serves approximately 80 to 100 people a week through weekly talking circles, monthly sweat lodge ceremonies, drum making, weekly drumming and singing circles, carving and other community and on-reserve events and gatherings.

 The Indigenous Health Services program manager is well connected to community Elders as well as other community programs and organizations.
 The program often acts as a bridging service, connecting community members to needed resources, or as an advocating body.